Welcome to the Excelerator BI Knowledge Base.

 Power Pivot, Power Query and Power BI are 3 products that are closely related to each other and were all built for the same purpose – enabling Self Service Business Intelligence.
 But there is no reference to the terms “Power Pivot” and “Power Query” inside the Power BI tools.
 I like the term “Shaping” as a replacement for Power Query/Get Data and “Modelling” as a replacement for Power Pivot.
 In this article, I explained Shaping and Modelling and when to use what.

-The Optimal Shape for Power Pivot Data
+The Optimal Shape for Power BI Data

 One of the topics in my book “Supercharge Power BI:Power BI is Better When you Learn to Write DAX” talks about the optimal shape of your data tables.
 It is such an important topic that I have decided to share some modified extracts from the book in this article.